 - Healthy relationships

-Successful counseling requires preparing the client for optimal chances for future success.
+Successful addiction counseling requires preparing the client for optimal chances for future success.
 The relapse rates for substance use disorders remain stubbornly high.
 Unfortunately, even if an individual has good intentions for sobriety, the stress of daily living can quickly take its toll.

 Another option for lasting recovery may be monitoring.
 For example, Soberlink remote alcohol monitoring connects the clients to the counselor and other loved ones to keep them accountable long after treatment is over.

-Becoming a Substance Abuse Counselor
+Becoming A Substance Abuse Counselor

 The requirements for becoming a substance abuse counselor vary depending on the location and employer.
 Certain titles will require certain degrees and levels of experience.
 Thus, counselors have many different backgrounds.